versionpress/versionpress/docs/Dev-Setup.md

 #### Clean up tests

-If you've run tests that use the `tests-with-wordpress` service, the whole Docker stack is kept running so that you can inspect it later.
-For example, you can use your local Git client to explore the site's history in `dev-env/wp-for-tests`.
+If you've run tests that use the `tests-with-wordpress` service, the whole Docker stack is kept running so that you can inspect it.
+For example, you can use your local Git client to explore the site's history in `dev-env/wp-for-tests/wptest`.
 The [end2end tests](#end2end-tests) section provides more info on this.

 When you're done with tests, run `npm stop` to shut down the Docker stack or `npm run stop-and-cleanup` to also remove the volumes so that the next start is entirely fresh.

 #### Tips for tests

 - If you're trying to narrow down a bug, it's useful to run a smaller test suite via one of the options above and add `stopOnFailure="true"` to the XML file or `--stop-on-failure` on the command line.
-- Unit tests are also easy to get running locally, basically just run them in PhpStorm.
+- Unit tests can also easily be run using a local `php` interpreter, basically just run them in PhpStorm.
-- Tests can be debugged from PhpStorm, see below.

-<div id="running-tests-from-phpstorm"></div>

 ### Running and debugging tests from PhpStorm

 PhpStorm makes it easy to select specific tests and to debug them.
-Also, if you stop debugging, you will see the intermediate results which is something that the console doesn't give you by default.
-There is a one-time setup to go through though.
+Also, if you stop debugging, you will see messages gathered so far.
+There is a one-time setup to go through.

-> 💡 If this doesn't work for you for any reason, you can also [start a debugging session from command line](#starting-debugging-session-from-command-line).
-This works for PhpStorm, VSCode and other IDEs.
+> 💡 If this doesn't work for you, e.g., due to some Docker Compose bug in PhpStorm, you can [start debugging from command line](#starting-debugging-session-from-command-line).

 First, if you're using _Docker for Mac_ or _Docker for Windows_, expose a daemon in Docker settings: